 C.E./B.C.E.: Common Era/Before the Common Era: a modern secular "religiously neutral" replacement for the traditional Christian designations of A.D.
-Anno Domini- Year of our Lord and B.C.
+Anno Domini-Year of our Lord and B.C.
 Before Christ.

-N Special Note to Mom or Dad Map Point Timeline Suggestion ptarmigan: a type of grouse of mountainous and cold northern regions.
+ptarmigan: a type of grouse of mountainous and cold northern regions.